Amazon Fire TV Stick is finally getting this missing app

 - The 63 best Netflix shows and movies

 The Vudu app may not be available on your Fire TV device at the moment, as the app is having one of those staggered rollouts.
-Check back later in the day or week if you don't see it when searching Vudu.
+Check back later this month if you don't see it when searching Vudu.

 When we checked how Roku and Fire TV stacked up on missing apps, Vudu was one of the two notable missing services on the latter.
 Fire TV still lacks Peacock (which launched nationwide in July 2020).
 Peacock's lack of a Fire TV app will be more glaring in the coming months, as the WWE Network disappears in the US as its content gets vaccumed up into Peacock.